yogeshhegde/processor-sdk-doc/source/android/Overview/_Processor_SDK_Android_Flashing.rst

 It's possible to put the AM62x SK EVM in USB DFU mode, which allows loading bootloaders over DFU.
 This is done via the ``snagboot`` tool.

-This is useful for initial flashing or recoverying boards which have broken bootloaders.
+This is useful for initial flashing or recovering boards which have broken bootloaders.

 Installation and setup